Charles E W Bean, Diaries, AWM38 3DRL 606/59/1 - September 1916 - Part 8

 16 points & made Northwards

 again.
-The german cruisers
+The German cruisers

-turned tooa & their posito
+turned too, xxxx, & their positn

 82